RELISH: LLM REgression with a Latent Iterative State Head: Full Predictive Performance Results

 \subsection{Additional Figures and Tables}

-Like Figure~\ref{fig:main_result_condensed}, Figure~\ref{fig:spearman}, and Figure~\ref{fig:rmse} report detailed results for Spearman correlation and the range-normalized root mean squared error (NRMSE) relative to the zero-shot performance of the underlying LLM backbones, respectively.
-Specifically, for Figure~\ref{fig:main_result_condensed}, Figure~\ref{fig:spearman}, the absolute improvement is calculated as $r_{\method{}} - r_{zero\_shot}$ and $\rho_{\method{}} - \rho_{zero\_shot}$, respectivefully.
+Figures~\ref{fig:spearman} and ~\ref{fig:rmse} report detailed results for Spearman correlation and the range-normalized root mean squared error (NRMSE) relative to the zero-shot performance of the underlying LLM backbones, respectively.
+For Figures~\ref{fig:main_result_condensed} and ~\ref{fig:spearman}, the absolute improvement is calculated as $r_{\method{}} - r_{zero\_shot}$ and $\rho_{\method{}} - \rho_{zero\_shot}$, respectively.
 For Figure~\ref{fig:rmse}, we flip the order and compute the absolute improvement as $NRMSE_{zero\_shot} - NRMSE_{\method{}}$, since lower is better.

-Full predictive performance tables reporting raw RMSE, Pearson, and Spearman correlation across four LLM backbones and five datasets are reported in Tables~\ref{tab:stsb_relish_main}, \ref{tab:sickr_sts_relish_main}, \ref{tab:wmt_en_ru_relish_main}, \ref{tab:wmt_en_zh_relish_main}, and \ref{tab:wmt_si_en_relish_main}.
+Full predictive performance tables reporting raw RMSE, Pearson, and Spearman correlation across four LLM backbones and six datasets are reported in Tables~\ref{tab:stsb_relish_main}, \ref{tab:sickr_sts_relish_main}, \ref{tab:wmt_en_ru_relish_main}, \ref{tab:wmt_en_zh_relish_main}, \ref{tab:wmt_si_en_relish_main}, and~\ref{tab:statllm_code_quality_relish_main}.
 We do not report range-normalized RMSE there since each table compares baseline-LLM pairs within each dataset.
-Nevertheless, one may simply convert raw RMSE to NRMSE by dividing each dataset by its appropriate gold-score range (e.g., STS-B: 0–5, SICK-R: 1–5, WMT: 0–100).
+Nevertheless, one may simply convert raw RMSE to NRMSE by dividing each dataset by its appropriate gold-score range (e.g., STS-B: 0–5, SICK-R: 1–5, WMT: 0–100, StatLLM: 0--50).